 If rosemary is for the spirit, then lavender is for the soul…”Anonymous”.

 If I could only have one healing herb in my first aid box, it would be lavender.
-Many people know about its sleep-inducing properties and how it helps with tension and anxiety, but there is so much more to it.
+Many people know about its sleep-inducing properties and how it helps with tension and anxiety, but there is so much more in this plant.
 Use it for skin problems, rashes, cuts, bruises and burns; as a digestive aid and for upset tummies; muscular aches and pains and even as a cough suppressant.

 The Ancient Romans added it to their baths for its perfume, and it has been used as a strewing herb by many different civilisations.
 In the 19th century zoos even used it in the lion and tiger cages to calm the big cats.